Be Inspired to Create

 Pam Jameson

-soul collage facilitator
+soul collage / labyrinth facilitator

 Pam Jameson is a Certified Professional Coach specializing in a creative approach to Life and Leadership.
 As a trained artist, she teaches her clients to activate and engage their own core strengths and intuition through artistic process and mindfulness meditation practices.
 She has led expressive art workshops and retreats globally since 2008, teaches mindfulness-based stress reduction (MBSR), and provides 1-on-1 coaching for those interested in personal growth through the transformative and healing power of art.